Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

-\begin{itemize} \item There exists some $k$, relatively prime to $m$, s.t. $D_{f_0^n(x)}$ has precisely two eigenvalues which are roots of unity, $e^{\pm 2\pi i\frac{k}{m}}$ (each of multiplicity 1). \item As we vary $f_0$ to $f_t$, $t>0$ (or alternatively, $t<0$), $x$ splits into three orbits, $x',x''$ and $x'''$, s.t. $x''$ and $x'''$ have period $mn$.
-Moreover, $x'$ retains the original period. \end{itemize} \item Finally, $x$ is an $n$-junction orbit, $n>3$, if $x$ is a bifurcation orbit which splits into $n$ distinct periodic orbits as the isotopy crosses into $(t_0,t_0+\epsilon)$ (for some sufficiently small $\epsilon$).
-In addition, we require any $n$-junction to be decomposable into either a finite sum of period-doubling bifurcations, or a finite sum of type $m\geq3$ bifurcations, as illustrated in Figure \ref{decomposition}.
-In either way, we require the Orbit Indices of such a decomposition to include at most two indices - i.e., we cannot have three orbits in an $n$-junction whose Orbit Indices are $1,-1$ and $0$. \end{enumerate}
+\begin{itemize} \item There exists some $k$, relatively prime to $m$, s.t. $D_{f_0^n(x)}$ has precisely two eigenvalues which are roots of unity, $e^{\pm 2\pi i\frac{k}{m}}$, each of multiplicity 1. \item As we vary $f_{t_0}$ to $f_t$, when $t$ crosses into $t\in(t_0,t_0+\epsilon)$ the orbit $x$ splits into three orbits, $x',x''$ and $x'''$, s.t. $x''$ and $x'''$ have period $mn$.
+Moreover, the periodic orbit $x'$ retains the original period, i.e., n (again, for some $\epsilon>0$). \end{itemize} \item $x$ is a \textbf{$n$-junction bifurcation orbit}, $n>3$, if $x$ is a bifurcation orbit which splits into $k$ distinct periodic orbits as $t$ crosses into $(t_0,t_0+\epsilon)$ (similarly, for some $\epsilon>0$).
+In addition, we require any $k$-junction orbit to be decomposable into either a finite sum of period-doubling bifurcations or a finite sum of type $m\geq3$ bifurcations, as illustrated in Figure \ref{decomposition}.
+Either way, we require the Mallet-Yorke Indices of such a decomposition to include at most two indices - i.e., we cannot have three orbits in an $n$-junction whose Mallet-Yorke Indices are $1,-1$ and $0$. \end{enumerate}